equinix/terraform-provider-equinix/website/docs/r/project.html.markdown

 * `id` - The unique ID of the project
 * `payment_method_id` - The UUID of payment method for this project.
 * `organization_id` - The UUID of this project's parent organization.
-* `created` - The timestamp for when the Project was created
+* `created` - The timestamp for when the project was created
-* `updated` - The timestamp for the last time the Project was updated
+* `updated` - The timestamp for the last time the project was updated

 The `bgp_config` block additionally exports:
 * `status` - status of BGP configuration in the project